core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 ###Greater Than (gt) {#gt}
 When present, Greater Than indicates the upper limit value the sampled value SHOULD cross before triggering a notification.
-A notification is sent whenever the sampled value crosses the specified upper limit value, relative to the last reported value, and the time fpr pmin has elapsed since the last notification.
+A notification is sent whenever the sampled value crosses the specified upper limit value, relative to the last reported value, and the time for pmin has elapsed since the last notification.
 The sampled value is sent in the notification.
 If the value continues to rise, no notifications are generated as a result of gt.
 If the value drops below the upper limit value then a notification is sent, subject again to the pmin time.

 The Greater Than parameter can only be supported on resources with a scalar numeric value.

 ###Less Than (lt) {#lt}
 When present, Less Than indicates the lower limit value the resource value SHOULD cross before triggering a notification.
-A notification is sent when the samples value crosses the specified lower limit value, relative to the last reported value, and the time fpr pmin has elapsed since the last notification.
+A notification is sent when the samples value crosses the specified lower limit value, relative to the last reported value, and the time for pmin has elapsed since the last notification.
 The sampled value is sent in the notification.
 If the value continues to fall no notifications are generated as a result of lt.
 If the value rises above the lower limit value then a new notification is sent, subject to the pmin time.

 The Less Than parameter can only be supported on resources with a scalar numeric value.